3 Options for an Unplanned Pregnancy in Kansas

 When you’re facing an unexpected pregnancy in Kansas, or anywhere else in the United States, there are generally three choices available to you:

-Although American Adoptions specializes in working with pregnant women in Kansas who choose the third option, we aren’t here to judge any woman for her choice.
+Although American Adoptions specializes in working with pregnant women in Kansas who choose the first option, we aren’t here to judge any woman for her choice.
 Quite the opposite — we always want you to do what is best for your life.
 And while we believe that adoption is the option that can benefit the most people, adoption is not the right choice for everyone.

-By calling 1-800-ADOPTION, you can receive free adoption information with no obligation to choose adoption, but you can also request to learn about all of your unplanned pregnancy options in Kansas.
+By calling 1-800-ADOPTION, you can receive free adoption information and learn about all of your unplanned pregnancy options in Kansas.
 Arming yourself with as much information as possible will help you to make the best possible decision for you.
+You’ll also have the opportunity to speak with adoption professionals that have their own personal experiences with adoption and can directly relate to the emotions you’re experiencing.

 An unplanned pregnancy can be a frightening situation, especially if you feel that you’re dealing with it alone.
-We’re here to talk, to listen, to connect you with the resources you need, and to educate you about all of your unplanned pregnancy options in Kansas — so please feel free to call 1-800-ADOPTION to get started.
+We’re here to talk, to listen, to connect you with the resources you need, and to educate you about all of your unplanned pregnancy options in Kansas — so please feel free to call or fill out our online form here.

 In the meantime, the following is a basic overview of the three options that a woman can choose in response to an unintended pregnancy in KS: